 Management is responsible for the other information.
 The other information comprises the Key data, Letter from the CEO and Management report but does not include the financial statements and our auditors' report thereon.
-The other information is expected to be made available to us after the date of this auditors' report.

 Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.